North Island Grand Tour Beaches and Volcanoes (TourzPlus™)

 HighlightsAuckland, Ride on a bush railway, Rotorua geothermal area, Tongariro National Park, Glow worms of Waitomo Caves , Coromandel Peninsula, Sheep farm stayKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

-IncludesUse of a quality 27-30 speed bicycle, 15 days, 14 nights accommodation, 9 dinners, 6 lunches, & 14 breakfasts, Waitomo glow-worm cave visit
+Includes15 days, 14 nights accommodation, 9 dinners, 6 lunches, & 14 breakfasts, Waitomo glow-worm cave visit, Hybrid and Road bike rentals available for an additional fee

 Arrive/DepartAuckland (AKL) / Auckland